ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 ## Viewing events
 {: #at-events-viewing}

 {{site.data.keyword.vcf-classic-short}} and {{site.data.keyword.vm-shared}} events are global events.
-The KMIP for VMware events are location-based events that are automatically forwarded to the {{site.data.keyword.at_full_notm}} service instance that is available in the same location as the KMIP for VMware instance.
+The KMIP for VMware events are location-based events that are automatically forwarded to the {{site.data.keyword.at_short}} service instance that is available in the same location as the KMIP for VMware instance.
 For more information, see [Monitoring global and location-based events](/docs/activity-tracker?topic=activity-tracker-monitor_events#mon_def_event_type).

-{{site.data.keyword.at_full_notm}} can have only one instance per location.
-To view events, you must access the web UI of the {{site.data.keyword.at_full_notm}} service in the same location where your service instance is available.
+{{site.data.keyword.at_short}} can have only one instance per location.
+To view events, you must access the web UI of the {{site.data.keyword.at_short}} service in the same location where your service instance is available.
 For more information, see [Navigating to the UI](/docs/activity-tracker?topic=activity-tracker-launch#launch).

 ## Related links
 {: #at-events-related}